torik42/YaLafi/README.md

 You may easily
 - create a proofreading report in text or HTML format for a complete document tree,
-- check LaTeX texts in the editors Emacs and Vim via several plugins,
+- check LaTeX texts in the editors Vim, Emacs and Atom via several plugins,
 - run the script as emulation of a LanguageTool server with integrated LaTeX filtering.